 AUTHOR: Cindy’s award-winning book, 8 Keys to Parenting Children with ADHD, is an excellent resource for parents, educators, and mental health professionals.
 Learn more about her book here.
 Based on her parent workshop series, this book will guide readers towards a deeper understanding of what ADHD is beyond the characteristics most often mentioned—impulsivity, hyperactivity, and inattentiveness—and offer parenting perspectives and techniques to dramatically improve family relationships.

-Cindy is Co-Founder of the Long Island ADHD Professionals Consortium.
-She has served on the Board of the Long Island Branch of the International Dyslexia Association and is an active member of CHADD (Children & Adults with Attention Deficit Disorder).
+BOARDS & AFFILIATIONS: Cindy is Co-Founder of the Long Island ADHD Professionals Consortium.
+She is on the Executive Board of CHADD of Nassau County (Children & Adults with Attention Deficit Disorder) and has served on the Board of the Long Island Branch of the International Dyslexia Association.
 Cindy is also a member of ADDA (Attention Deficit Disorder Association) and ACO (ADHD Coaches Association).